12 Top-Rated Things to Do in Juno Beach, FL

 Juno Beach lies on a pretty barrier island just south of Jupiter and north of West Palm Beach on South Florida's east coast.
 A haven for nature lovers and those who appreciate fantastic water views, this quaint town is sandwiched between the beautiful Intracoastal Waterway and Atlantic Ocean.

-Having these vast waterways on both sides means there are ample opportunities for visitors to have fun in Juno Beach.
-Whether you’re hoping to fish, swim, stand up paddleboard, snorkel, or go boating, you’ll find plenty of worthy ways to get your feet (and the rest of you) wet.
+Having two vast waterways on both sides means there are ample opportunities for visitors to have fun in Juno Beach.
+Whether you're hoping to fish, swim, stand up paddleboard, snorkel, or go boating, you'll find plenty of activities to get your feet (and the rest of you) wet.

 Speaking of water, the pristine beach at Juno Beach Park offers a soft, sandy base for a perfect day spent by the ocean.
 This is also where you'll find the town's main tourist attraction, the Juno Beach Pier.